 Long-term capital gains are taxed at a lower tax rate than earned income.
 Many people pay a capital gains rate no higher than 15% because of their annual earnings; those who earn less than $80,000 in the 2021 tax year won't pay any taxes on long-term capital gains.
 If your taxable income is between $80,001 and $441,450 per year and you're single, you'd pay a 15% tax on any capital gains ($496,600 if you're married and file jointly).

 You can only carryover the lesser amount of $3,000 or your total net loss shown on line 21 of tax form Schedule D.

 How Capital Losses Can Help

-Up to $3,000 of a loss can be used to offset ordinary income if you have more losses than gains, and any remaining losses can be carried forward indefinitely to be used in future years.
+Up to $3,000 of a loss can be used to offset ordinary income if you have more losses than gains.
+You can carry any remaining losses forward to offset income in future tax years.